Nerajno/astro_test3/src/content/blog/Sight-beyond-Sight-How-Blind-Software-Engineers-Make-It-Work.md

 This is really all the adaptation a blind computer user needs.
 Using this program, I can do many things you probably wouldn’t imagine being able to do with your eyes closed, such as:

-  +Browsing the web using Firefox
+   - Browsing the web using Firefox
-  +Writing up reports in Microsoft Word.
+   - Writing up reports in Microsoft Word.
-  +Writing up snazzy blog posts.
+   - Writing up snazzy blog posts.
-  +Recording, editing, mixing and publishing audio (My hobbies include singing and making music).
+   - Recording, editing, mixing and publishing audio (My hobbies include singing and making music).
-  +Using audio production apps like Reaper, Goldwave, Audacity and Sonar +Coding websites and applications using Eclipse, (the ironically named) Visual Studio, and good old NotePad++.
+   - Using audio production apps like Reaper, Goldwave, Audacity and Sonar
+   - Coding websites and applications using Eclipse, (the ironically named) Visual Studio, and good old NotePad++.

 The reason I’m naming all these mainstream technologies is to show you that I can use them just like people who aren’t ocularly challenged.

 If you’re writing the next big application, with a stunning UI and a great workflow, I humbly ask you to consider accessibility as part of the equation.
 In this day and age, there’s really no reason not to use the UI toolkits available.
 It’s a lot easier than you may think.
 Yes, these include the Android Activities, iOS NsViews and HTML5 widgets you may be thinking of.